 Of course in a rented property, if your landlord has installed a pre-pay meter you may have no choice sadly .

-Pre Payments are not made with cash – but they are usually by the use of a payment card which can be topped up at many shops or over the phone with debit cards or credit cards.
+With Prepaid Electricity Meters, payments are not made by putting cash into the meter – but they are usually by the use of a payment card which can be topped up at many shops or over the phone with debit cards or credit cards.

-The pay as you go meters usually allow some emergency supply to continue even if the credit runs out.
+The Prepaid Electricity Meters usually allow some emergency supply to continue even if the credit runs out.

-See more details here of the current Lowest Electricity Switching Deals in Ireland
+See more details here of the current Cheapest Electricity Deals in Ireland